hweidner/set/README.md

 set
 ===

-A generic set implementation for Go
+A generic set implementation for Go.

 Package set offeres a generic set implementation in Go.
 See http://en.wikipedia.org/wiki/Set_%28mathematics%29 for a full discussion